Roblox/roact/docs/advanced/context.md

 end
 ```

-The `Provider` component accepts a `value` prop as well as children.
+The `Provider` component accepts a `value` prop as well as one child.
 Any of its descendants will have access to the value provided to it by using the `Consumer` component like above.

 Whenever the `Provider` receives a new `value` prop in an update, any attached `Consumer` components will re-render with the new value.
 This value could be externally controlled, or could be controlled by state in a component wrapping `Provider`: